Protein 101: How much protein we need and how to get it

 What does this mean for you?

-Making sure we are taking all the right steps in optimizing our health can be overwhelming at times.
-So how do we make small positive changes, one day at a time?
+Making sure you are taking all the right steps in optimizing our health can be overwhelming at times.
+So how do you make small positive changes, one day at a time?
 For starters, since we know that breakfast is truly the most important meal of the day, prioritize this meal.
 Plan for breakfast.
 Shoot for at least 30 grams of protein in this first meal of the day.
-After breakfast, take a brisk walk around your neighborhood.
-We know that light to moderate exercise post-meal helps to stabilize the blood sugar as the muscles are utilizing glucose for fuel.

 A few breakfast ideas: